keesiemeijer/custom-post-type-cleanup/README.md

 ## Contributing

-Anyone is welcome to contribute to Custom Post Type Cleanup plugin.
+Anyone is welcome to contribute to the Custom Post Type Cleanup plugin.
 If you find an issue, let us know [here](https://github.com/keesiemeijer/custom-post-type-cleanup/issues?state=open) or open up a forum topic in the [WordPress forums](https://wordpress.org/support/plugin/custom-post-type-cleanup)

 ### Help Tranlate this plugin